HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Introduction

 \paragraph{Model Checking}

-We show that model checking of \HyperATLS{} on concurrent game structures is decidable and present an automata-based algorithm.
+We show that model checking of \HyperATLS{} on concurrent game structures is decidable and present an automata-based model checking algorithm.
 Our algorithm incrementally reduces model checking to the emptiness of an automaton.
-By using alternating automata we encode the strategic behavior of a game structure within the transition function of the automaton.
-To characterize its complexity, we partition \HyperATLS{} formulas based on the number of complex quantifiers (quantifiers where the set of agents is non-trivial) and simple quantifiers (quantifiers that are $\exists$ or $\forall$).
+By using alternating automata, we encode the strategic behavior of a game structure within the transition function of the automaton.
+To characterize its complexity, we partition \HyperATLS{} formulas based on the number of complex quantifiers (\ie, quantifiers where the set of agents is non-trivial) and simple quantifiers (\ie, quantifiers that reason about all possible paths, irrespective of the strategic behavior in the system).
 For each fragment, we derive upper bounds on the model checking complexity, both in the size of the system and specification.
-Different from \HyperLTL{} -- where each alternation results in an exponential blowup \cite{FinkbeinerRS15,Rabe16} -- the strategic quantification in \HyperATLS{} results in a \emph{double} exponential blowup with each complex quantifier.
-Using a novel counter construction we prove matching lower bounds on the \HyperATLS{} model checking problem (in the size of both specification and system).
+Different from \HyperLTL{} -- where each alternation results in an exponential blowup \cite{FinkbeinerRS15,Rabe16,BeutnerF23} -- the strategic quantification in \HyperATLS{} results in a \emph{double} exponential blowup with each complex quantifier.
+Using a novel counter construction, we prove matching lower bounds on the \HyperATLS{} model checking problem (in the size of both specification and system).

 \paragraph{Prototype Model Checker}